gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Use `const` instead of \#define in header files

 `#define` is a preprocessor directive.
-Before compiling, the middle symbol is replaced by the right hand symbol(s).
+Before compiling, the middle symbol is replaced by the right-hand symbol(s).
 The preprocessor does nothing but text replacement, so `#define`s have no respect for the usual C++ scoping rules.
-In other words, `#define` is not type safe.
+In other words, `#define` is not type-safe.

 When replacing `#defines` with constants, two special cases are worth mentioning.
 The first is defining constant pointers.
 Because constant